Ub-2406/Portfolio2026/docs/index.md

 ## Architecture

-This portfolio is systematically organized into **Eight Differnt Documents** to provide a logical, decoupled verification path through various engineering disciplines:
+This portfolio is systematically organized into **Eight Different Documents** to provide a logical, decoupled verification path through various engineering disciplines:

 | Documents | Description | Focus |
 | :--- | :--- | :--- |